A. Discovery of the empty tomb

 a.
 Do not cling to Me: Some confusion has come regarding what Jesus meant, mostly owing to the phrasing of this in the older King James Version: Touch me not.
 Some think Jesus told Mary not to touch Him in any way, as if her contact would somehow defile Him.
 Yet the sense is that Mary immediately held on to Jesus and did not want to let Him go.

 i.
 “Probably we should understand the Greek tense here in the strict sense.
 The present imperative with a negative means ‘Stop doing something’ rather than ‘Do not do something’.”
 (Morris)

 ii.
 “Jesus was not protesting that Mary should not touch Him lest He be defiled, but was admonishing her not to detain Him because He would see her and the disciples again.”
 (Tenney)

 iii.
 “We need not be detained by that curiosity of exegesis which supposes that he still had to enter the heavenly holy of holies to complete the antitype of the Day of Atonement initiated by his sacrifice on the cross.”
 (Bruce)

 i.
 This also argues for the historic truth of this account.
-If someone fabricated this story, would they make the first witnesses to the resurrection women, who were commonly (if unfairly) regarded as unreliable witnesses?
+If someone fabricated this story, they would not make the first witnesses to the resurrection women, who were commonly (if unfairly) regarded as unreliable witnesses.

 C. The disciples meet the risen Jesus.